LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 create_rename(customer, target_name)

-Our Cloudwatch event would run every 5 minutes, triggering our lambda function.
-The function will first check if the current time has exceeded the value we parsed from custom field rename date (see code above), and only then will we allow the function to continue.
+Our CloudWatch event would run every 5 minutes, triggering our Lambda function.
+The function will first check if the current time exceeds the value we parsed from the custom field rename date (see code above), and then we will allow the function to continue.

 At this point, we have collected the information we need.
-We are able to make API calls to backend LogicMonitor services to perform the rename (that code won’t be shown in this blog).
+We can perform the rename by making API calls to the backend LogicMonitor services, but we won’t show that code in this blog.
 However, we also want to treat the JIRA ticket as a state file.
-We don’t want to keep grabbing the same open tickets over and over again.
-This is where we want to use another JIRA API call to move the ticket to a different workflow step (eg from “Open” to “In Progress”).
+We don’t want to keep grabbing the same open tickets repeatedly.
+This is where we want to use another JIRA API call to move the ticket to a different workflow step (e.g., from “Open” to “In Progress”).
 However, just like custom fields, we need a specific transition id, which you can find by editing your existing project workflow.
 We can now update the status of our JIRA ticket programmatically:

 def changeStatus(key, id):